Deep-MI/FastSurfer/README.md

 #### Training options
 * --plane: which anatomical view should be trained on (axial (default), coronal or sagittal).
 Has to fit with the hdf5-sets.
-* --model: which model to run (UNet (default), QuickNat, CompetitiveDenseNet, RelayNet)
 * --epochs: Number of epochs to train (default=30)
 * --lr: learning rate (default=0.01)
 * --decay: Switch on to decay learning rate